gracebw7/365-partygirl-textbooks/concurrency.md

     UserB: INSERT INTO textbooks (title, author, edition) VALUES ('Database Systems', 'AuthorX', '3rd')
     UserA: Commit
     UserB: Commit
+Solution: Add a unique constraint on title, author, and edition in the textbooks table to prevent duplicates.

-## Phenomenon 3 (Phantom Read):
+## Phenomenon 3 (Phantom Read on Create Class):
 ### **Scenario**
-Phantom Reads in create_course and create_professor:
-Two transactions could simultaneously check if a course or professor exists and insert the same record, resulting in duplicates.
-Phantom Read in create_class:
-Two transactions could simultaneously check if a class exists and insert the same class, resulting in duplicates.
+Phantom Reads in create_course and create_professor: Two transactions could simultaneously check if a course or professor exists and insert the same record, resulting in duplicates.
+Phantom Read in create_class: Two transactions could simultaneously check if a class exists and insert the same class, resulting in duplicates.
 ### **Sequence Diagram**
     participant UserA
     participant DB